Unequal Justice: Bitter South Koreans Rally Behind Spy Convicted in U.S.

 Robert Kim, a naturalized U.S. citizen who moved to the United States in 1967 to attend graduate school, was working as a civilian intelligence analyst for the Navy in 1996 when the FBI arrested him.
 It charged he had photocopied more than 30 classified military documents and given them to a military attaché with the South Korean Embassy.
 Many of the documents dealt with the threat posed by communist North Korea.

 Faced with overwhelming evidence of his guilt the FBI had installed a hidden camera in his office three months before his arrest Kim pleaded guilty to a charge of conspiracy to gather national defense information.
-But he was apparently stunned by the severity of the sentence imposed by a federal judge.
+But he was apparently stunned by the severity of the sentence imposed by a

 In a telephone interview from his home in Ashburn, Kim said he believed he had received an especially harsh sentence because he was foreign born.